 This is not a project that affects a congested intersection of LOS D or will change LOS to D or greater due to a significant increase in the number of diesel trucks.
-The intersection operation analysis shows 17 intersections have a LOS of D, E, or F under Build conditions, and none of these intersections has a significant number of diesel trucks.
+The intersection operation analysis shows 17 intersections have a LOS of D, E, or F under Build conditions, but none of these intersections shows any significant increase of diesel truck volumes affecting the LOS status as addressed above.